DJSeb/kernel-shark-sebanek-gh-mirror/Buglog.md

 - Environment: WSL-openSUSE-Tumbleweed

-2. Switching between trace files results in Stacklook's triangle buttons losing the ability to assign color to trace files
+2. Switching between trace files results in Stacklook's triangle buttons losing the ability to assign color to trace files.

 - Status: CLOSED
 - Cause: Most likely staticness of a variable and lack of change after trace file switch.
 - Solution: Function that restarts color table after tracefile load.
+- Environment: WSL-openSUSE-Tumbleweed

+1. Adding the plugin again will have the program do a double free on exit.

+- Status: CLOSED
+- Cause: No protection from double plugin deload
+- Solution: Introduce a guard check before attempting to deload the plugin.
+- Environment: WSL-openSUSE-Tumbleweed

+4. Triangle buttons are drawn in the opposite order they're accessible, i.e. clicking on/hovering over a button will select the button drawn UNDER the one clicked at.

+- Status: ON HOLD
+- Cause: Incorrect rendering ordering
+- Possible solution(s):
+  1. Change how KernelShark is rendering plot objects
+    - Rejected: way too much work for this scope, but probably the only real solution.
+    - Attempted solution to reverse the drawn forwards list each time introduced more issues than wanted.
+  2. Change how plot objects are being added (in plugin or in kshark)
+    - Rejected: goes against the API
+  3. Change what the cursor is hovering over to objects added first (if possible)
+    - Rejected: Same reason as point 1
 - Environment: WSL-openSUSE-Tumbleweed